ClearC2/c2-react-config/readme.md

 Presets will fall back to the production version if a development version is not found in development mode.

 ## Example
-There is an example in the `example` directory which shows off css modules, a custom preset(`provide`), sass, and illustrates how to install bootstrap.
+There is an example in the `example` directory which shows off css modules, a custom preset(`provide`), and illustrates how to install bootstrap.